dkowitz/LowCal-Code/docs/index.md

-# Welcome to Qwen Code documentation
+# Welcome to LowCal Code documentation

-This documentation provides a comprehensive guide to installing, using, and developing Qwen Code.
+This documentation provides a comprehensive guide to installing, using, and developing LowCal Code.
 This tool lets you interact with AI models through a command-line interface.

 ## Overview

-Qwen Code brings the capabilities of advanced code models to your terminal in an interactive Read-Eval-Print Loop (REPL) environment.
+LowCal Code brings the capabilities of advanced code models to your terminal in an interactive Read-Eval-Print Loop (REPL) environment.
 Qwen Code consists of a client-side application (`packages/cli`) that communicates with a local server (`packages/core`).
 Qwen Code also contains a variety of tools for tasks such as performing file system operations, running shells, and web fetching, which are managed by `packages/core`.

 ## Navigating the documentation